v-harrishe/azure-docs/articles/firewall/deploy-cli.md

 [!INCLUDE [azure-cli-prepare-your-environment.md](../../includes/azure-cli-prepare-your-environment.md)]

 - This article requires version 2.0.4 or later of the Azure CLI.
-If using Azure Cloud Shell, the latest version is already installed.
+If using Azure local Shell, the latest version is already installed.

 ## Set up the network